I. Purpose

 - A determination regarding the request will be provided by the CISO as soon as reasonably possible.
 More complex requests may receive a determination that further investigation is necessary.
 During evaluation, Units/CUUs may continue normal operations, unless instructed otherwise by the CISO.

-- The CISO, or ISPO acting as the delegated authority, will evaluate exception requests on a case-by-case basis accounting for level of risk, potential threats and vulnerabilities, cost analysis, available staff resources, other priority commitments, and operational and technical limitations or constraints.
+- The CISO, or ISPO acting as the delegated reviewer, will evaluate exception requests on a case-by-case basis accounting for level of risk, potential threats and vulnerabilities, cost analysis, available staff resources, other priority commitments, and operational and technical limitations or constraints.
 Additional stakeholders and subject matter experts may be included during the evaluation process, but the CISO will have final responsibility and accountability for approving or denying a request for an exception.

 - The CISO may approve compensating controls to maintain security and reduce risk when certain standard controls prescribed for that level are not feasible.
 These compensating controls must be documented and agreed to by the requestor and the CISO.